-- ELIMINATE OR RESTRICT TOXIC FOODS: Eliminate the habitual consumption of soda, fast food, white flour, commercial baked goods, cereal and chips, candy, fried foods, microwave popcorn, vegetable oils, deli meats, and most processed foods.
+- ELIMINATE OR RESTRICT TOXIC FOODS: Most people have a lot of processed food and products that do not nourish their bodies.
+Eliminate the habitual consumption of soda, fast food, white flour, commercial baked goods, cereal and chips, candy, fried foods, microwave popcorn, vegetable oils, deli meats, and most processed foods.

-- SLEEP: No amount of training and good nutrition will help your immune system if you are sleep deprived or are not getting good quality sleep.
+- SLEEP: Rest is essential to keep your immune system functioning properly.
+If you are sleep deprived or are not getting good quality sleep, you are more likely to get sick.
 Read more on how to get a good night’s sleep.

 - STRESS MANAGEMENT: It’s normal to be stressed from time to time but we can’t let it get a hold of us because it affects our immune function.
 It’s important to learn how to deal with stress in a healthy way.

-- SUPPLEMENT: Most people have a lot of processed food and products that do not nourish their bodies.
-But even if you have a good healthy diet, you need to take high-quality supplements to help boost your immune system.
+- SUPPLEMENT: Even if you have a good healthy diet, you need to take high-quality supplements to help boost your immune system.
 The soil is not as it used to be decades ago, being more deficient in minerals and vitamins.
 In consequence, our food is not as nutritious and rich as before.
 Plus, we are dealing with not only environmental pollution in the air but in our homes through toxic products and radiation from our electronics and constant connection to WiFis.

 COVID-19 can be a wake-up call for all of us, a call to realize that we only have one body and we must keep it well-functioning.
 This or any other virus has a detrimental grip on those whose bodies are not functioning optimally.
 Let’s focus on following regular hygiene protocols and the recommended social distancing.
 Remember that one of the most powerful weapons in the protection against COVID-19, or any other virus, is a healthy immune system.
 Keep in mind the protective and immune-boosting tips outlined above to get us through this coronavirus outbreak. 😊